 You could be looking at some terrific deal on a used car or an RV.
-Scammers are looking to get big money from you with big-ticket items that are supposedly discounted, but in reality, they don't exist.
+Scammers are looking to get big money from you with big-ticket items that are supposedly discounted, but they don't exist.

-Photo by Chris Jackson/Getty Images
+Photo Illustration by Justin Sullivan/Getty Images

 loading...